 Karl Qualls, Professor of History and John B. Parsons Chair in Liberal Arts and Sciences at Dickinson College.
 Karl has received the Constance and Rose Ganoe Memorial Award for Inspirational Teaching, Gamma Sigma Alpha National Honor Society Professor of the Year, and Student Senate Professor of the Year.

 He is the author of numerous articles and chapters, including a chapter in the textbook Russia and Western Civilization: Cultural and Historical Encounters (M.E.
 Sharpe, 2003) written in collaboration with his colleagues at Dickinson College.
 His first monograph was From Ruins to Reconstruction: Urban Identity in Soviet Sevastopol after World War II (Cornell, 2009).
-His new book, Stalin’s Ninos: Educating Spanish Civil War Refugee Children in the Soviet Union, 1937-1951 appears in 2019.
+His most recent book is Stalin’s Ninos: Educating Spanish Civil War Refugee Children in the Soviet Union, 1937-1951.

 Karl’s research has been funded by, among others, the Getty Foundation, Howard Foundation, IREX, The Library of Congress, American Council of Learned Societies, the Kennan Institute of the Woodrow Wilson Center, and Dickinson College.

 He teaches Russian, German, Italian, and eastern European histories, as well as courses on European dictators, urban history, historical methods, the Holocaust, and more.

 He thanks Ryan Burke for his technical expertise in designing this site.